Skip to content

 Credential Caching

 The guest-side proxy does not cache credentials — every SDK request passes through to the host.
-The host handler maintains a per-shed credential cache:
+In assume-role mode the host handler maintains a per-shed credential cache:

 • Credentials are cached until they have less than 5 minutes remaining